figurestudios/community-golem-docs/README.md

 # community-golem-docs
-Collection of community-created documentation for Golem
+Collection of community-created documentation for Golem created as to minimize the crowding of [awesome-golem](https://github.com/golemfactory/awesome-golem).